 Mole Valley District Council provides free household medical waste collections of sharps boxes and orange sacks.

-We provide a collection service to residents who have waste at home that could be harmful to others.
 A health or care professional will advise you of what waste should go in the orange sack, such as:

 - swabs and wound dressings or bandages